SteveBenton6/garden_tips_full-stack/README.md

   - Secret key to run the application
   - Secret Key to interact with the SQL database
-  - Secret Key to interact with the Cloudinary image storage These 3 keys were stored in an env.py file, which was included in gitignore and so not uploaded to GitBub and so not revealed.
+  - Secret Key to interact with the Cloudinary image storage
+- These three keys were stored in an env.py file, which was included in gitignore and so not uploaded to GitBub and so not revealed "publicly".

 - A Garden Tips project was set up in the Heroku application.
   - The three secret environemntal settings, detailed above, were recorded in Heroku.